 In February of 1991 at WisCon, award-winning SF author Pat Murphy announced the creation of the James Tiptree, Jr. Award, an annual literary prize for science fiction or fantasy that expands or explores our understanding of gender.
 Pat created the award in collaboration with author Karen Joy Fowler.
 The aim of the award is not to look for work that falls into some narrow definition of political correctness, but rather to seek out work that is thought-provoking, imaginative, and perhaps even infuriating.
-The Tiptree Award is intended to reward those women and men who are bold enough to contemplate shifts and changes in gender roles, a fundamental aspect of any society.
+In 2019 the award was renamed the Otherwise Award.
+The Otherwise Award is intended to reward those women and men who are bold enough to contemplate shifts and changes in gender roles, a fundamental aspect of any society.

 - Broad Universe

 Broad Universe is an international organization with the primary goal of promoting science fiction, fantasy, and horror written by women.
 Anyone excited about that project is welcome to join us.

 The mission of the Carl Brandon Society is to increase racial and ethnic diversity in the production of and audience for speculative fiction.
 CBS envisions a world in which speculative fiction, about complex and diverse cultures from writers of all backgrounds, is used to understand the present and model possible futures; and where people of color are full citizens in the community of imagination and progress.

 Odyssey Con is Madison’s general interest Science Fiction and Fantasy convention featuring literary guests, panel discussions, demonstrations,film reviews, art work, musical acts, and much more.